-I have never been yours, Eus, said Ios; and if it is ended I am happy.
+I have never been yours, Eus, said Ios; and if it is ended I am content.
 Maybe then we can find again the friendship we felt when we first met.

 That can never be, said Ruas.
-You have visited the women who left their husbands,
+You have visited the women who left their husbands.
+You know what this means.